pydicom/sendit/README.md

    - A "Study" is a collection of series

 Although we have groupings on the level of study, images will be generally moved around and processed on the level of Series.
+For high level overview, continue reading.
+For module and modality specific docs, see our [docs](docs) folder.
+If anything is missing documentation please [open an issue](https://www.github.com/pydicom/sendit)

 ## Configuration